Guided accumulation of active particles by topological design of a second-order skin effect: Supplementary Discussion 2 : Comparisons between devices with different dimensions and densities

-In this section we review all our results for the trivial and topological devices, in small ( $(L_x,L_y) = (12,6)$ ) and large ( $(L_x,L_y) = (13,14)$, main text) devices (see Fig.~\ref{fig:review} a-d) and for low and high density of active particles (see Methods~\ref{met:setup}).
+In this section we review all our results for the trivial and topological devices, in small ( $(L_x,L_y) = (12,6)$ ) and large ( $(L_x,L_y) = (13,14)$, main text) devices (see Supplementary Fig.~\ref{fig:review} a-d) and for low and high density of active particles (see Methods, Experimental Setup).